matomo-org/developer-documentation/docs/3.x/generated/Piwik/Period/Range.md

 <a name="getDateEnd" id="getDateEnd"></a>
 ### `getDateEnd()`

-Returns the end date of the period.
+Returns the last day of the period.

 #### Signature